robertocaldas/AdbInstallService/README.md

 To install, simply copy `Install APK -r.workflow` to your `~/Library/Services` folder.

-**Atention**: You'll probably need to update the adb path, double click the workflow file to open it in Automator and edit it using your path to adb.
+**Atention**: You'll probably need to update the adb path in the script: double click the workflow file to open it in Automator and edit it using your path to adb.
 To find out where adb is installed, try `adb --version` in Terminal.